dlsc-software-consulting-gmbh/PreferencesFX/README.md

     ).persistApplicationState(true).debugHistoryMode(true);
 ```

-The result of this code snippet results in the following preferences window:
+This code snippet results in the following preferences window, containing three categories:

 ![alt text](docs/images/example_preferences.png) Result

 For creating a setting, the user needs only to hand over a title and a `Property`. `PreferencesFX` does the rest.
 The user can then listen to this property for when it changes.

 ----------- FormsFX stuff --------------